PaweX/Settlers_IV_Language_Translations/README.md

 # Settlers IV Language translations
 Collection of language translations for The Settlers IV (Die Siedler IV)

+*txt* folder - Settlers IV language files ready for the game.
+*projects* - folder with project files for S4 Game Translation Tool - the project files can be edited in any text editor.

 If you made some corrections to one of the language trasnaltions for The Settlers IV, please share it here. **Especially if you made a completely new game trasnlation.**

 This is the list of the game languages: